-Liquidity risk arises in any bank's general funding of its activities.
-As part of the liquidity management contingency planning, the Bank assesses potential trends, demands, events and uncertainties that could reasonably result in adverse liquidity condition.
-The Bank considers the impact of these potential changes on its sources of short term funding and long term liquidity planning.
-The Bank's ALM policy defines the gap limits for the structural liquidity and the liquidity profile of the Bank is analyzed on a static basis as well as on a dynamic basis by tracking all cash inflows and outflows in the maturity ladder based on the expected occurrence of cash flows.
-The Bank undertakes behavioral analysis of the nonmaturity products viz. savinas and current deposits and cash credit / overdraft accounts on a periodic basis to ascertain the volatility of residual balances in those accounts.
-The renewal pattern and premature withdrawals of term deposits and draw-down of unavailed credit limits are also captured through behavioral studies.
-The liquidity profile of the Bank is estimated on a dynamic basis by considering the growth in deposits and loans, investment obligations, etc. for a short-term period of three months.
+The Bank's ALM policy defines the gap limits for its structural liquidity position.
+The liquidity profile of the Bank is analyzed on a static basis by tracking all cash inflows and outflows in the maturity ladder based on the expected occurrence of cash flows.
+The liquidity profile of the Bank is also estimated on a dynamic basis by considering the growth in deposits and loans, investment obligations, etc. for a short-term period of three months.
+The Bank undertakes behavioral analysis of the non-maturity products viz. savings and current deposits and cash credit / overdraft accounts on a periodic basis, to ascertain the volatility of residual balances in those accounts.
+The renewal pattern and premature withdrawals of term deposits and drawdown of unavailed credit limits are also captured through behavioral studies.
 The concentration of large deposits is monitored on a periodic basis.

-The Bank's ability to meet its obligations and fund itself in a crisis scenario is critical and accordingly, stress tests are conducted under different scenarios at periodical intervals to assess the impact on liquidity to withstand stressed conditions.
+The Bank's ability to meet its obligations and fund itself in a crisis scenario is critical and accordingly, liquidity stress tests are conducted under different scenarios at periodical intervals to assess the impact on liquidity to withstand stressed conditions.
 The liquidity positions of overseas branches are managed in line with the Bank's internal policies and host country regulations.
 Such positions are also reviewed centrally by the Bank's ALCO along with domestic positions.